ironsheep/lovelace-rpi-monitor-card/README.md

 This is a Lovelace card showing you the status of one of the Raspberry Pi's on your network.
 This card offers a choice of smaller 'glance' style card or the large 'details' card.
 You choose which you'd like for each of your RPi's.

 This card is currently in development.
-Our design goal is that the cards (glance, large) should look like this:
+Our design goal is that the cards (glance, full) should look like this: (shown using 'Dark Orange' theme)

 ![Planned Card Layouts](./DOCs/images/DesignGoal.png)